 Indian men and boys are facing the impact of all the clichés of Bollywood, Hollywood and a misrepresented gender identity.
 We are forced to fit into certain criteria in terms of looks, actions, likes, dislikes and more.
 We are expected to be stronger than others physically, mentally and emotionally.
 This is too much a burden and is an unfair representation.
 This is present in other gender identities as well but is not acknowledged as much for men; many still believe these representations to be true and rarely speak out if they don’t.

-- Do you think working for men’s rights will be harmful for women’s rights?
+- Do you think working for men’s rights will be harmful to women’s rights?
 If not, why?

 - What other activities you intend to take up for fighting for men’s rights?